webplatform/docs/tutorials/canvas_entanglement/index.md

 We now have a hexagonal tile with the first line meandering across:

 [[Image:en06.jpg|Solitary line on hexagonal tile]]<br/>
-'''Solitary line on hexagonal tile''
+''Solitary line on hexagonal tile''

 Entering coordinates for the other 10 endpoints as well as the corresponding bezier curve control points, we can repeat the steps above and might create a tile something like this:

 [[Image:en07.jpg|Completed hexagonal tile]]<br/>
-''Completed hexagonal tile'''
+''Completed hexagonal tile''

 ===Rotating the Canvas===